bvivas89/uitest-rstudio-cloud/README.md

-This is a automated UI Test for Rstudio Cloud.
+This is an automated UI Test for Rstudio Cloud.
 Credentials embedded in scripts.
 Throwaway account.